 On the arm of the teacher, Billy leads the students in twice-daily Harmony & Heart® music classes and jumps into other lessons whenever a musical perspective is useful — which happens a lot.

-“Billy finds music everywhere,” says Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools®.
+“Billy finds music everywhere,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools®.
 “He finds music in the birds singing outside the window or the ticking of the clock.
 He’s eager to play cymbals or beat a drum, and young children think he’s so much fun.”

 Little do they know that all that fun has a purpose.
 Music is a great tool for teaching small children all kinds of lessons, including: